 Corrective measures should be in place to withdraw or cancel Gated Access if the requestor abuses the system or misrepresents their purpose to the validator.

 The BC recognizes the unique challenge as this relates to individuals exercising freedoms that are consistent with international treaties and the rights of others and are established in democratic societies but are nonetheless being pursued for prosecution and their identify is being obtained via Gated Access.
-We encourage the EWG and the Community to develop guidelines that ensure the demonstration of a specific compelling interest in the identity of these individuals to avoid unjustified prosecutions for political activity..
-[MSC: I am not sure how this works, so have questions about it, but can’t come up with better language].
-(DF: I offer these edits but am still concerned that we may be putting ICANN in a very tricky political situation but I am not sure how we avoid that

-By the same token there is a concern that an aggregated data contact list relating to law enforcement professionals could also be subject to both misuse and attack.
-[MSC: I am not sure this is the concern.
-LEA officers have [usually] offices, etc./ Is this concern about security personnel/experts?
-From my understanding about the work of the LEA group who occasionally met at ICANN, I thought they had recommended a list similar to the 24/7 list maintained by the US DoJ?]
+There is also a concern that an aggregated data contact list relating to law enforcement professionals could also be subject to both misuse and attack.
 Coupled with a global directory for Gated Access, this could present significant operational challenges if, for example, a coordinated attack or temporary downtime prevented security professionals from accessing information necessary to counter fraud and other malfeasance.
 Again, we would recommend that SSAC undertake a risk assessment of these potential issues.
-[MSC – I don’t understand if the issue here is that the ‘list’ is compromised and therefore can’t be consulted for key contacts, or if the issue is that the directory service is compromised and not accessable to LEA contacts].

 Could the EWG’s recommendations for addressing maximum protected registration satisfy both accountability needs and the privacy needs of at-risk individuals?
 How might a suitable solution be identified and funded?

-Please see the general comments above, regarding the balance between accountability and privacy.
+Please see general comment #2 above, regarding the balance between accountability and privacy.

 Are the users and purposes identified by the EWG thus far sufficiently representative?
 Are there any significant gaps in users and purposes that must be addressed?